andresilva/emacs.d/README.md

 This configuration is optimized for *my* use and therefore I wouldn't recommend it as it is to someone else, but it could however have some small gem that is useful to you.

-I decided to experiment with using `use-package` to manage and configure dependencies.
-Most of the config is actually made of `use-package` blocks.
+I decided to experiment with using [`use-package`][use-package] to manage and configure dependencies.
+Most of the config is actually made of [`use-package`][use-package] blocks.
 This has the advantage of making configuration of packages consistent and also performant since most dependencies are lazy loaded.

 Additionally, I wanted to make my setup as simple as possible and therefore decided to try having all my config in just one file.
-In order to get around the file I use `outline-minor-mode` with `outline-magic` to fold sections like in `org-mode`.
+In order to get around the file I use `outline-minor-mode` with [`outline-magic`](https://github.com/tj64/outline-magic) to fold sections like in `org-mode`.
 This is what it looks like:

 ![outshine init](https://dl.dropboxusercontent.com/u/7018537/emacs-init.gif)

 ## Keybindings

-These are my personal keybindings as reported by `use-package`'s function `describe-personal-keybindings`.
+These are my personal keybindings as reported by [`use-package`][use-package]'s function `describe-personal-keybindings`.

 Key name    | Command                                             | Comments
 ----------- | --------------------------------------------------- | -------------------------------